microsoft/microsoft-ui-xaml/README.md

 For info on the WinUI release schedule and high level plans please see the [Windows UI Library Roadmap](docs/roadmap.md).

-## WinUI 3 is a part of the Project Reunion family
+## WinUI 3 is a part of the Windows App SDK family
-[Project Reunion](https://github.com/microsoft/ProjectReunion) is a set of libraries, frameworks, components, and tools that you can use in your apps to access powerful Windows platform functionality from all kinds of apps on many versions of Windows.
-Project Reunion combines the powers of Win32 native applications alongside modern API usage techniques, so your apps light up everywhere your users are.
+The [Windows App SDK](https://github.com/microsoft/ProjectReunion) is a set of libraries, frameworks, components, and tools that you can use in your apps to access powerful Windows platform functionality from all kinds of apps on many versions of Windows.
+The Windows App SDK combines the powers of Win32 native applications alongside modern API usage techniques, so your apps light up everywhere your users are.

-Other Project Reunion components are: [WebView2](https://docs.microsoft.com/microsoft-edge/webview2/),  [MSIX (MSIX-Core)](https://docs.microsoft.com/windows/msix/overview), [C++/WinRT](https://github.com/microsoft/cppwinrt), [Rust/WinRT](https://github.com/microsoft/winrt-rs), and [C#/WinRT](https://github.com/microsoft/cswinrt).
-If you'd like to learn more and contribute to Project Reunion, or have **UWP/app model related questions**, visit our [Github repo](https://github.com/microsoft/ProjectReunion).
+Other Windows App SDK components are: [WebView2](https://docs.microsoft.com/microsoft-edge/webview2/),  [MSIX (MSIX-Core)](https://docs.microsoft.com/windows/msix/overview), [C++/WinRT](https://github.com/microsoft/cppwinrt), [Rust/WinRT](https://github.com/microsoft/winrt-rs), and [C#/WinRT](https://github.com/microsoft/cswinrt).
+If you'd like to learn more and contribute to Windows App SDK, or have **UWP/app model related questions**, visit our [Github repo](https://github.com/microsoft/ProjectReunion).

 ## Data/Telemetry